Representation Bias in Data: A Survey on Identification and Resolution Techniques: An Overview of Representation Bias

-In today's data-driven world, Automated Decision Systems (ADS) are widely used in various fields of social life, such as fire prevention by predicting high-risk buildings and recruiting automation by screening out competitive candidates.
-However, historical data used for decision-making might not be objective; it could inherit historical biases to the algorithm design.
-For responsible development of ADS, it is essential to analyze the representation to avoid the potential risks of injustice.
-For example, an attempt of the Boston government~\cite{boston} using a system to assign students to schools near their residential areas was found problematic as it ignored the fact that top schools are typically less common in the underprivileged districts.
-For systems that rely on the machine learning algorithms, without a careful inspection of the training data quality, underrepresentation of minority groups may cause discrimination in the prediction results~\cite{chen2018my, asudeh2019assessing, lin2020identifying}.
+In today's data-driven world, Automated Decision Systems (ADS) are widely used in society, ranging from fire prevention by predicting high-risk buildings to recruiting automation by screening for competitive candidates.
+However, historical data used for decision-making might not be objective; it could inherit historical biases in the algorithm design.
+For the responsible development of ADS, it is essential to analyze the representation to avoid the potential risks of injustice.
+For example, an attempt of the Boston government~\cite{boston} using a system to assign students to schools near their residential areas was found problematic as it ignored the fact that top schools are typically less common in underprivileged districts.
+For systems that rely on machine learning algorithms, without a careful inspection of the training data quality, under-representation of minority groups may cause discrimination in the prediction results~\cite{chen2018my, asudeh2019assessing, lin2020identifying,firmani2019ethical}.
 For example, StyleGAN~\cite{karras2019style}, one famous algorithm for auto-generating eerily realistic human faces, is also producing white faces more frequently than faces of people of color.
-It appears that the problem is inherited from the training data sets, which defaults to white features.
+The problem appears inherited from the training data sets, which default to white features.
 As a result, recent research has started to explore the relationship between machine learning bias and the inadequate sample sizes~\cite{chen2018my, ntoutsi2020bias}.
-In critical areas, such as health care, representation bias is also a crucial problem.
-First of all, there are group-specific patterns in the health care data.
+Representation bias is also a crucial problem in critical domains, such as health care.
+First of all, there are group-specific patterns in the healthcare data.
 For example, many diseases are correlated with demographic factors like race, gender, etc. Ashkenazi Jewish women are known to have a higher risk of breast cancers~\cite{egan1996jewish}; the likelihood of many diseases, including obesity, hypertension, diabetes, and high total cholesterol, also varies across racial/ethnic groups~\cite{cdc}.
-Therefore, the medical datasets' diversity, especially the demographical diversity, is vital when making further use of the collected data.
+Therefore, the medical datasets' diversity, especially demographical diversity, is vital when further using the collected data.
 Besides, as health data are usually sensitive, patients' willingness to share the data might vary~\cite{dash2019big}.
 As a result, ensuring the representativeness of the collected data is essential to avoid inaccurate or biased results in the downstream usage of the data.